Putting Cards on the Table (2019-*)

 The intent of Cucumber is to make readable testcases, just as the intent of COBOL and AppleScript and visual component programming is to enable non-programmers to create software without having to learn how to program.

-Smart software developers can use static site generators - instead of server-side CMSes such as WordPress or Drupal.
+Smart software developers can often use static site generators - instead of server-side CMSes such as WordPress or Drupal.

 “Give a man a fish; you have fed him for today.
 Teach a man to fish; and you have fed him for a lifetime” - I invest time in learning useful technologies, and have little patience for people who wish to remain ignorant of knowledge which I consider essential.